profile-pic

 • AI-interview Questions & Answers

-Python to develop complex detailed workflows involving multiple datas, ports, and targets.
-How do you?
-So, uh, actually, in my previous projects, we use the PySpark API of Python to, like, uh, to integrate various sources of data.
-And, uh, we we have a variety of data, uh, like, you guys said, we have a variety of data operators which are supported by Airflow.
-Apache Airflow as our scheduler, as our, like, uh, orchestrator.
-Apache Airflow allows us to use Python code along with some inbuilt Airflow operators, and, uh, they they very easily allow us to integrate data.
-And along with that, we can write our Python codes Python or pie PySpark code snippets on top of Dataproc clusters.
-Basically, Dataproc is kind of like, uh, Amazon, uh, AWS, EMR.
-Basically, it is a managed Hadoop service provided by Google.
-So so I think, uh, multiple data sources can be handled, uh, very well using Python, API, or Python.
-And it can be run over, uh, Dataproc clusters.
+Python is used to develop complex detailed workflows involving multiple datas, ports, and targets.
+So, actually, in my previous projects, we used the PySpark API of Python to integrate various sources of data.
+And, we have a variety of data operators supported by Airflow.
+Apache Airflow is our scheduler, as our orchestrator.
+Apache Airflow allows us to use Python code along with some inbuilt Airflow operators, and they very easily allow us to integrate data.
+Along with that, we can write our Python codes or PySpark code snippets on top of Dataproc clusters.
+Dataproc is a managed Hadoop service provided by Google, kind of like Amazon AWS EMR.
+I think multiple data sources can be handled very well using Python APIs, or PySpark.
+And it can be run over Dataproc clusters.

 You would optimize data storage in a relational database for data intensive application.
-So, basically, for data optimizing data storage, there is data storage, redescripting, relational database.
-The first thing I'll keep in mind is, basically, for data intensive application, it has been generally observed that columnar compression approach would be better than the row based storage row based storage.
-So, basically, I would optimize my data storage firstly by, uh, converting my data to format like parquet, v r c, and, uh, my second step would be to compress her data into, uh, using a snappy or any other kind of compression algorithms.
-And, uh, my 3rd would my 3rd optimization step would be to use, uh, as far as, uh, far as possible.
-My 3rd actually, I'm actually, on second thought, I think the 3rd option wouldn't work in most cases.
-So I think, yeah, these 2 would be all.
-Yeah.
+So, basically, for data optimization, there is data storage, redesigning, and relational database.
+The first thing I'll keep in mind is that for data intensive applications, it has been generally observed that a columnar compression approach is better than row-based storage.
+So, basically, I would optimize my data storage firstly by converting my data to formats like Parquet, VRC, and then compressing the data using a Snappy or any other kind of compression algorithm.
+And my second step would be to use these two approaches as far as possible.
+My third actually, I'm actually on second thought, I think the third option wouldn't work in most cases.
+So I think these two would be all.

 That you were used to implement that real time data processing with MB query environment.
-So, uh, so for using real time streaming, the AWS counterpart for that is, uh, AWS Kinesis.
-Actually, AWS Kinesis is, uh, quite, uh, is, uh, it is quite similar to AW, uh, Apache Kafka tool.
-So I'm forgetting the name of the GCP accounts counterpart to that AWS Kinesis, but I think it is, uh, GCP streaming.
-So, basically, what GCP stream does is it is similar to Apache Kafka, and it it collects our top collects, uh, topics from several producers and, uh, relays those topics to the subscribers.
+So for using real time streaming, the AWS counterpart for that is, AWS Kinesis.
+Actually, AWS Kinesis is, quite, is, it is quite similar to AW, Apache Kafka tool.
+So I'm forgetting the name of the GCP accounts counterpart to that AWS Kinesis, but I think it is, GCP streaming.
+So, basically, what GCP stream does is it is similar to Apache Kafka, and it collects our top collects, topics from several producers and, relays those topics to the subscribers.
 So, basically, it is a cloud PubSub model.
-So we can simply use to transfer transfer real time data using streaming streaming, uh, apps within the GCP platform.
-And we can transfer our streaming data 1 by 1 to the BigQuery environment, and, uh, we can query it in real time.
+So we can simply use to transfer real time data using streaming, apps within the GCP platform.
+And we can transfer our streaming data 1 by 1 to the BigQuery environment, and, we can query it in real time.
 So that would be my answer.

 Why the code might not function as better?
-So, um, actually, if we look closely in the stream data function, actually, we are opening the cursor.
-But, uh, if the condition is not satisfied, Like, if the rule we are retrieving is actually none, then the whole process breaks.
-Like, it comes out of the function, and, uh, we are never able to close the cursor cursor object.
-So I think, uh, the I think the most obvious solution would be to use, uh, context handlers over there.
-Like, uh, with with the cursor cursor object.
-Or the second option would be to use try, accept, and finally to write the function.
-Basically, try try block would include all our all our execute all our execution steps and ex exception.
-Block will catch all our exceptions.
-And, finally, block will actually execute a perspective of whether we encountered an exception or not.
-So in our case, in our suggested solution, we can use cursor cursor object or any other object.
-Uh, we can use the cursor creation object and the query and everything else in the in the try block.
-And, uh, we can use the accept exception in the accept block.
-And for the finally block, we can use cursor dot close.
-So that it will it is a part of the calculation of the row.
-It will close the cursor object.
-So, yeah, that would be the most suggested approach, I think.
+So, actually, if we look closely in the stream data function, we are opening the cursor.
+But, if the condition is not satisfied, and the rule we are retrieving is actually none, then the whole process breaks.
+It comes out of the function, and we are never able to close the cursor object.
+So, I think the most obvious solution would be to use context handlers over there with the cursor object.
+Like, with the second option would be to use try, except, and finally to write the function.
+Basically, the try block would include all our execution steps and exception handling.
+The except block will catch all our exceptions.
+And the finally block will actually execute regardless of whether we encountered an exception or not.
+So in our suggested solution, we can use the cursor object or any other object in the try block.
+We can use the cursor creation object and the query in the try block.
+And we can use the exception in the except block.
+For the finally block, we can use cursor dot close.
+So that it will close the cursor object.

-So coming to this, I can I can see that, uh, like, uh, we are raising an exception inside an exception block?
-So it can potentially, like, uh, go in and go into an infinite loop, if I'm not wrong.
-Like, not in an infinite loop, but, uh, I don't see any, like, utility of raising an exception inside an accept block.
-So I I think the the whole concept of creating exceptions within the accept block is flawed.
-And, uh, I think that, uh, if we remove the days, other customization issue, then I think, uh, the code looks okay.
+So coming to this, I can see that, like, we are raising an exception inside an exception block.
+So it can potentially go into an infinite loop, if I'm not wrong.
+Like, not in an infinite loop, but I don't see any utility of raising an exception inside an exception block.
+So I think the whole concept of creating exceptions within the exception block is flawed.
+And if we remove the days, other customization issue, then I think the code looks okay.
 Yeah.
-Then I then I'm pretty sure the code is okay.
+Then I'm pretty sure the code is okay.
 Thanks.

 Complex data models you've designed and how to improve in large scale data environment.
-Actually, uh, in my current project, I'm in charge of creating, uh, on com creating, like, uh, data models.
-Actually, I'm currently working for finance based.
-Uh, I'm actually working for financial asset manager company.
-It is actually the biggest asset manager company in the world, and I'm in charge of creating data schemas or data models of various incoming indexes.
-Like, by indexes, I mean, the entities which have us for the sub entities.
-Like, uh, example would be NSE, BSE, or Nasdaq, or do do those any MSCI, any other index.
+Actually, in my current project, I'm in charge of creating data models.
+I'm currently working for a financial asset manager company, which is the biggest asset manager company in the world, and I'm in charge of creating data schemas or data models of various incoming indexes.
+Like, by indexes, I mean the entities that have us for sub entities.
+An example would be NSE, BSE, or Nasdaq, or MSCI, or any other index.
 So, basically, I'm in charge of creating data models for incoming indexes.
-And, uh, like, uh, basically, what my client told me was they want, uh, the indexes.
+And, basically, what my client told me was they want the indexes.
 The security which we are getting is already being mapped to a public identifier provided by the vendor.
-And, uh, what my client told me that we want to create a data model in which we internally map the public identifier, which is given by the vendor.
-And, uh, actually, I have to create a logical and very, like, uh, very exhausting mapping, very exhausting exhaustive mapping of, uh, the, uh, incoming public identifiers and the internal private type, uh, private identity enterprise which we use.
-Uh, those we dumb as QZIPs in our language.
+And, what my client told me that we want to create a data model in which we internally map the public identifier, which is given by the vendor.
+And, I have to create a logical and very exhaustive mapping of the incoming public identifiers and the internal private type.
+Those we refer to as QZIPs in our language.
 So, basically, I'm in charge of creating those mappings.
-And, uh, also, I'm in charge of creating several, like, uh, several data transformations.
-So, uh, I think, uh, the data model involved here is very complex because we have, uh, we have, uh, many different moving parts, and we have to manage each one of them.
-Like, for, um, for the Brazilian or Latin American con countries, we have a index called NBMA, which is, uh, which is highly different from the those of the Asian markets.
-So, uh, creating a data model, which, like, which is uniform for all our client countries is very, like, exhaustive and very difficult at client to implement.
-And I would and I would further explain it if given a chance.
-No.
+And, also, I'm in charge of creating several data transformations.
+So, I think the data model involved here is very complex because we have many different moving parts, and we have to manage each one of them.
+Like, for example, for the Brazilian or Latin American countries, we have an index called NBMA, which is highly different from those of the Asian markets.
+So, creating a data model, which is uniform for all our client countries is very exhaustive and very difficult to implement.
+And I would further explain it if given a chance.

-As we're integrating our Python, we see the flow for you to ensure liability and scalability, integrating a Python by Studio.
-Basically, for ensuring reliability and scalability, If given the task of integrating a Python and Python based DTL process is the airflow.
-So, actually, I would if it was a cloud based environment, so I would be, like, I would be, first of all, to handle the reliability and scalability concerns, I would be using, uh, application load balancers application load balancers to ensure scalability.
-Actually, I don't want any any particular node to be like, any particular node to be overloaded with data processing.
-So I would use so I would use, uh, uh, actually, I would use, uh, processing of data to I'm sorry.
+As we're integrating our Python, we see the flow for ensuring liability and scalability, integrating a Python by Studio.
+Basically, for ensuring reliability and scalability, given the task of integrating a Python and Python-based DTL process in Airflow.
+So, actually, I would first handle the reliability and scalability concerns by using application load balancers to ensure scalability.
+I would ensure that no particular node is overloaded with data processing.
+So, I would use data processing to handle the load.
 There's some disturbance at my end.
-Actually, if that's basically, I have integrated Python based retail processes with airflow in the past.
-And, actually, my main concern would be to use the appropriate airflow operator to ensure reliability of performance.
-Basically, I want to use an operator which allows us which allows us to, like, allows us to, like, effectively handle the data.
-And, uh, my task would be to ensure that, uh, like, all the infrastructure is highly highly scalable and, uh, if possible, serverless.
-Like, by serverless, I mean that we are not concerned with the, uh, infrastructure provisioning of the data.
-Basically, the underlying cloud service takes care of provisioning the infrastructure for us as and when it is needed.
-Like, as and when the data flow reaches a particular threshold, then we'll automatically get a new infrastructure piece.
-And I'll I will use actually, that is widely available in the GCS cloud as well as the AWS cloud.
-So, yeah, I would use that application load balancer service extensively.
+Actually, if that's the case, I have integrated Python-based retail processes with Airflow in the past.
+And my main concern would be to use the appropriate Airflow operator to ensure reliability of performance.
+I want to use an operator that allows us to effectively handle the data.
+My task would be to ensure that all the infrastructure is highly scalable and, if possible, serverless.
+By serverless, I mean that we are not concerned with infrastructure provisioning of the data.
+The underlying cloud service takes care of provisioning the infrastructure for us as and when it is needed.
+As and when the data flow reaches a particular threshold, then we'll automatically get a new infrastructure piece.
+That is widely available in the GCS cloud as well as the AWS cloud.
+So, I would use the application load balancer service extensively.
 Yeah.
 Thanks.